30 Healthy Lifestyle Habits to Adopt Every Day

 Day 25: Have Greek Yogurt Instead of Regular Yogurt

-Day 26: Get the Most out of Your Cardio Session
+Day 26: Get the Most Out of Your Cardio Session

-Day 27: Enjoy No-Guilt Spaghetti
+Day 27: Enjoy Healthier Spaghetti

 Spaghetti squash has a fraction of the calories and carbohydrates as regular pasta, and it's super easy to prepare.
 Simply cut the spaghetti squash in half lengthwise, remove the seeds, microwave 7 to 8 minutes on each side (face up, then face down), and then run a fork down the length of the squash.
 It will come out like spaghetti noodles.
 Add sauce or pesto and you'll never know the difference!
+(Also try these other healthy pasta alternatives.)

 Day 28: Eat Your Way Lean

 Remember: A lean muscle is simply one with less fat covering it, which means leanness is accomplished mostly through your diet.
-Yes, proper training will help speed up the process, but slimming down starts at the mouth so make cleaning up your diet top priority.
+Yes, proper training will help speed up the process, but slimming down starts at the mouth so make cleaning up your diet a top priority.

 Day 29: Have a Healthy Indulgence